Pennsylvania Route 504: Route description

 PA 504 begins at an intersection with PA 53 and PA 350 at the square in the center of the borough of Philipsburg, heading east-northeast on two-lane undivided East Presqueisle Street.
 West of the square, the road continues as a part of PA 53.
 The route passes through residential areas, passing woods to the south as it forms the border between Philipsburg to the north and Rush Township to the south.
 PA 504 fully enters Philipsburg again and passes more homes before coming to an intersection with US 322.
-Following this, the road heads into Rush Township and becomes unnamed, curving east through rural residential areas.
+Following this, the road heads into Rush Township and becomes Black Moshannon Road, curving east through rural residential areas.
 The route passes through a mix of farmland and woodland prior to entering Moshannon State Forest.
-PA 504 continues into Black Moshannon State Park, where it passes over Black Moshannon Creek and runs through the community of Antes.
-The road leaves the state park and continues through more of the Moshannon State Forest.
+PA 504 continues into Black Moshannon State Park, where it passes over Black Moshannon Creek and runs through the former community of Antes.
+Once leaving the park, the road becomes Rattlesnake Pike and continues through more of the Moshannon State Forest.

-The route heads into Union Township and becomes Rattlesnake Pike, leaving the state forest and passing through more woodland with some agricultural clearings, making a few curves.
+The route heads into Union Township.
+It leaves the state forest, then passes through more woodland with some agricultural clearings and local housing, making a few curves.
 PA 504 turns southeast and passes through more rural areas before crossing into the borough of Unionville and becoming Allegheny Street, passing homes and intersecting US 220 Alternate.
 At this point, PA 504 turns northeast to form a concurrency with US 220 Alternate on Union Street, running past more residences.
-The road leaves Unionville for Union Township, becoming South Eagle Valley Road and running through a mix of farmland and woodland with some homes.
-The two routes continue into Boggs Township and reach an intersection with PA 144 in the community of Wingate.
+The road leaves Unionville for Union Township once again, becoming South Eagle Valley Road and running through a mix of farmland and woodland with some homes.
+The two routes continue into Boggs Township and reach an intersection with PA 144, Runville Road, and Davidson Road in the community of Wingate.
 Here, PA 504 ends and PA 144 turns northeast to join US 220 Alternate.